Storm Water Management And Why It Matters

 Stormwater pollution is one of the most difficult sources of water pollution to control because it is caused by the daily activities of people everywhere.
 Everyone can help prevent stormwater pollution and in tum protect our water resources.
 By putting fewer pollutants on the land, stormwater will be cleaner as it flows into our stream, lakes, rivers and the ocean.

-How can citizens help?
+What can you do to help?
 There are many things that citizens can do to help minimize the impacts of stormwater, including:

-- Using less fertilizer and do not apply when the forecast calls for heavy rain
+- Use less fertilizer and do not apply when the forecast calls for heavy rain

 - Not blowing leaves and grass into storm drains or ditches